jdotrjs/phaser-guides/Basics/Part3.md

 _Update Loop -> Pause -> Update Loop_:

+While an active scene is in the _Update Loop_ state Phaser will call its update method and then draw the contents of its display list.
+It also updates all objects being tracked by the physics simulation, processes event listener callbacks, and the like.

 A scene may be moved from the update loop into a _Paused_ state by calling ScenePlugin [pause][sp-pause] and can be moved back via [resume][sp-resume].
 While paused the scene will continue to be rendered but no updates to the